The Ultimate FAA Approved Car Seat List for 2021

 The best FAA approved convertible car seats

-Budget convertible car seat: The Evenflo Tribute LX (click to view on Amazon) makes a great travel car seat due to its low weight and narrow profile.
+Budget convertible car seat: The Safety 1st Guide 65 (click to view on Amazon) makes a great travel car seat due to its low weight and narrow profile.
 It is relatively lightweight, pretty narrow, is easy to install, and is comfortable for the child, compared to other seats in this price bracket.

-High end convertible car seat: If you are willing to spend more on a convertible car seat, I recommend the Combi Cocorro (click to view on Amazon).
+High end convertible car seat: If you are willing to spend more on a convertible car seat, I recommend the Graco SlimFit (click to view on Amazon).
 This may make sense if you are planning to travel a lot during the years your child can use this seat.

-The Combi Cocorro is somewhat difficult to install in your car, but is lightweight and very narrow.
+The Graco SlimFit is lightweight and fairly narrow.
 In fact, you can fit 3 across in the back seats of many smaller cars.
-It accommodates rear-facing children from 3-33 pounds and forward-facing children from 20-40 pounds
+It accommodates rear-facing children from 5-40 pounds and forward-facing children from 22-100 pounds!
+This means you’ll be able to use this car seat for many years!

 Related Post: Will these FAA approved car seats fit in your pickup truck?
 Read my reviews here!